OscarTMa/AB-Testing/README.md

 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+## 6. Contact
+If you have any questions or suggestions, please feel free to open an issue or contact me at oscartibaduiza@hotmail.com.